scarfacedeb/blog/content/posts/cowboy-architecture.md

 <!--more-->

-> The article refers to Cowboy 2.6.3 and Ranch 1.7.1.
+> This article refers to Cowboy 2.6.3 and Ranch 1.7.1.

 To start a cowboy http server: